WBBD: History

 Community Service Broadcasting, owned by the Glassman family of Illinois, acquired the WKWK stations in 1975.
 It attempted to sell its Wheeling operation to Price Communications Corporation in 1981, but the deal fell apart, and Price ultimately bought WWVA and WCPI (98.7 FM) in late 1982.
 Meanwhile, the station was shifting to target an older audience.
 It adopted the Music of Your Life syndicated adult standards format in 1982.

 Community Service sold all of its stations—including WKWK-AM-FM—in 1986 to CR Broadcasting, a partnership of two men from Virginia and Maryland.
 WKWK switched to an oldies format the following year.
 The entire CR portfolio was repurchased by the Glassman family in 1992.

 Wheeling radio would be hit by successive rounds of change in the late 1990s as deregulation led to rapid industry consolidation.
 Osborn Communications Corporation acquired the WKWK stations from the Glassmans in February 1996, paying $2.75 million.
 In April 1996, WKWK, having by this point become a sports talk station, became WBBD after dropping most of its sports programming to return to standards; the WBBD call letters had previously been on 1600 kHz until 1995, when that station became Radio AAHS affiliate WOHZ.
 Three months later, Osborn and its 17 radio stations were purchased by Capstar Broadcasting Partners in a $100 million transaction; by this time, the Wheeling cluster of stations had grown to six.
 Capstar merged with Chancellor Media, which renamed itself AMFM, Inc., in the summer of 1999, then merged into Clear Channel Communications in a deal that closed in 2000.

 The station's "Real Oldies" format was dropped in 2012, when WBBD became an affiliate of the 24/7 Comedy Network as part of a 12-station flip of mostly AM stations in various markets.
 This lasted until June 2014, when the station adopted its current sports format.
 The comedy format had been a failure in the local ratings, registering a zero share among listeners 12 and up in the fall 2013 Nielsen report.

 Taking over for WWVA

 On August 4, 2010, a downburst event generating strong winds pushed through the Wheeling area, knocking the three–tower array used by WWVA, located in nearby St. Clairsville, Ohio, to the ground.
 The station was knocked completely off the air; in the immediate wake of the storm, WBBD was pressed into service to carry all of WWVA's programming.
 On August 5, 2010, at 10:30 p.m., WWVA began to broadcast from a temporary facility, allowing WBBD to resume its existing programming.
 Similarly, in 2000, WBBD was used as a temporary substitute for WWVA during tower work.

+Programming

+WBBD is an affiliate of the Pittsburgh Pirates Radio Network.